patrykslomka/DIiA_team4/README.md

 - Git

 ### Installation and running the platform
-The deployed version of the platform is the Beta version, not functioning 100% correctly.
+The deployed version of the platform is the Beta version (klikflitz.nl), not functioning 100% correctly.
 For the best experience when checking the platform's usability, please follow these steps:

 1. Clone the repository
 git clone https://github.com/patrykslomka/DIiA_team4